sithu/cmpe273-fall20/assignment1/README.md

 }
 ```

-OR when the conditional GET applied, the response will not have a body.
+OR when the conditional GET applied in the subsequent calls, the response will not have a body.

+_Request Header_
+ETag: version_num

+_Response Header_

 304 Not Modified
 ETag: version_num